MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-introduction.md

 In order to create a scorecard in a workspace, you need a contributor or owner role in that workspace.
 Learn about [roles in workspaces](../collaborate-share/service-roles-new-workspaces.md).

 Scorecards do have metric-level permissions roles.
-While workspace permissions give view or build access to the workspace, metric-level permissions restrict access so that certain people can only see certain metrics and perform check-ins within a scorecard.
+While workspace permissions give view or build access to the workspace, metric-level permissions restrict access.
+Certain people can only see certain metrics and perform check-ins within a scorecard.
 Read more about [metric-level permissions in scorecards](service-goals-set-permissions.md).

 ## Issues and limitations